justwes2/shortcut-practice-app/README.md

 ### Unsolved problems

-Toward the end of the game, getting shortcuts wrong can lead to serious bugs.
+Fixed: ~~Toward the end of the game, getting shortcuts wrong can lead to serious bugs.
 I think this has something to do with how I (a) prevent mastered shortcuts from repeating, and (b) prevent the same shortcut from repeating twice in a row.
-My hypothesis is that a conflict between these provisions is leading to strange behavior, but I have yet to get to the bottom of this.
+My hypothesis is that a conflict between these provisions is leading to strange behavior, but I have yet to get to the bottom of this.~~

 For now, the app is fairly minimalist.
 The idea is to add more functionality later when I have learned more about OOP, databases, and Rails or Express.